Temporary Changes to Clinic Services – ALL services by appoinment only

 - in Loveland (at Hank’s Pet Food Market, 2287 W. Eisenhower Blvd.).

-Vaccine clinics held most Saturdays are walk-in (no appointment needed) and vaccine clinics held one Thursday a month are by appointment (call 970-484-1861 to schedule).
-Vaccine clinics by appointment require a $10–$25 (depending on the number of pets) non-refundable appointment fee to reserve your slot and time.
+Vaccines are available by appointment only and require a $10–$25 (depending on the number of pets) non-refundable appointment fee to reserve your slot and time.
 Call 970-484-1861 to schedule your appointment.

 Always check our Calendar of Events for dates and locations.